 A prominent array of constitutional scholars, civil libertarians, policy analysts, lawyers, and judges gather annually at the Center for a symposium on a timely constitutional issue.
 The proceedings are published in the Drake Law Review

-Drake Law School and the Drake Constitutional Law Center wish to express their appreciation and thanks to Nate McCay, LW'80,
+Drake Law School and the Drake Constitutional Law Center wishes to specially thank the law firm of Dorsey & Whitney

-for his support and generosity in providing funding for the 2014 Constitutional Law Symposium.
+for his ongoing support of the Constitutional Law Center and the Symposium.

 2015 Constitutional Law Symposium

-The theme will be "Eyes and Ears Everywhere?
-Privacy in an Age of Goverment and Technological Intrusion."
-Geoffrey R. Stone
+"Eyes and Ears Everywhere?
+Privacy in an Age of Government and Technological Intrusion"

 2014 Constitutional Law Symposium